Family Law Mediator

 Contact an Oregon Divorce Mediation Attorney

 Parties often desire to save costs and reduce the stress of a divorce.
 The family law attorneys at Johnson Law, P.C. understand the complexities of family law matters of all types and understand how a mediated outcome is often a better alternative to a lengthy litigated matter.
 If you would like to schedule a consult with a Portland divorce mediation attorney, call Johnson Law, P.C. to schedule a consult.

-To speak with an experienced family law or divorce mediation attorney today, please contact the Hillsboro and Portland, Oregon family, divorce, and child custody attorneys at Kroll & Johnson, PC by calling (971) 205-3266 to schedule a consultation.
+To speak with an experienced family law or divorce mediation attorney today, please contact the Hillsboro and Portland, Oregon family, divorce, and child custody attorneys at Johnson Law, PC by calling (971) 205-3266 to schedule a consultation.